uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/developer/committer-onboarding.md

 We also need to release our web components to NPM before they can be rolled into webjars.

-New committers should create an account:
+New committers should create an npm account:
 - https://www.npmjs.com/signup
 - ... and send their username to the committer granting them access